As well as being able to import images in many popular medical image formats, Jim currently recognises the following image file formats:

 image from loading.

-After the image has loaded, it will be displayed, the image source
+After the image has loaded, it will be displayed and the image source

 source of the loaded image.